// SFF

 The mission of the Foundation is:

-• To publish open, royalty-free standards governing the interfaces, formats, telemetry, and operational practices of multi-agent software development systems.
+• To research, develop, and publish open, royalty-free standards governing the interfaces, formats, telemetry, and operational practices of multi-agent software development systems, in the interest of the general public.

-• To convene practitioners, vendors, and researchers responsible for production-grade software automation in a forum free from commercial control by any single entity.
+• To convene practitioners, vendors, and researchers responsible for production-grade software automation in a forum that is open to the public and free from commercial control by any single entity.

-• To preserve the interoperability and substitutability of software factory components.
+• To preserve the interoperability and substitutability of software factory components for the benefit of the broader software engineering community.

 §2